Cosmetic dentistry information web site.

 If your dentist says that you need to have a crown for a broken front tooth, that may indicate that he or she lacks confidence in his or her artistic ability, to do beautiful bonding work like this.

-I have a sample of a repair like this posted below from expert New Jersey cosmetic dentist Dr. Richard Champagne, in Morganville, New Jersey.
-While this direct bonding technique results in a tooth that isn't as strong as if it had been restored with a crown, if a dentist is good at the direct bonding, this will usually be the preference on a young person.
-A crown on a front tooth on a young person requires a lot of grinding down of the tooth and sometimes results in a lifetime of trouble over the patient's front teeth.
+I have a sample of a repair like this posted below from expert Dr. Richard Champagne, in Morganville, New Jersey.
+While this direct bonding technique results in a tooth that isn’t as strong as if it had been restored with a crown, if a dentist is good at the direct bonding, this will usually be the preference on a young person.
+On a young person, their front tooth will have a large pulp, and doing a crown can cause the pulp to become inflamed, meaning that a root canal treatment will also be needed.
+For this reason, dentists like to delay crowns on front teeth until a patient is into their twenties at least.

 When repaired with tooth bonding, only a small portion of the tooth has to be shaved in order to get the material to bond to the tooth.
 And, if the dentist is truly an artist, matching the color of the adjacent front tooth is much easier this way than trying to match it with a crown done in a distant lab.